antao/haarlemmertrekvaart/README.md

 ## Using Haarlemmertrekvaart

 ### General
-Getting data from NS pretty straightforward.
-Create a ConnectionConfiguration object, enter a valid username and key, create a NsClient object and pass as parameter the previous ConnectionConfiguration.
+Getting data from NS API is pretty straightforward and hopefully this client will make your life easier.
+Create a NsClient object and pass a valid ConnectionConfiguration object with your username and developer key

 ```cs
 ConnectionConfiguration connectionConfiguration = new ConnectionConfiguration("joaoantao", "myawesomekey");